pulibrary/command_line_curriculum/c_shell_interface.md

 ```bash
 set variable = value
 ```
-Lets see what our currrent variables look like by running the
+Let's see what our current variables look like by running the

 ```bash
 set | less